Tayamul/PortfolioWithReact/README.md

 Showcases some of my recent work, including websites and web applications built using various technologies.

 Explained in brief on what each project is about.

+Each includes link to its correspondence Github code and Live Hosted Demo.

 ## Contact
 Allows visitors to get in touch with me, through LinkedIn and Email.